 Plan your visit

-The Royal Festival Hall and Hayward Gallery are now open, but the Queen Elizabeth Hall and the Purcell Room remain closed for now.
+The Royal Festival Hall is open, but the Hayward Gallery, Queen Elizabeth Hall and Purcell Room are closed for now.

-We’re following the official government guidance on working safely during coronavirus to make sure we’re Covid-secure.
+We’re following the official government guidance on working safely during coronavirus.
 Measures we’ve introduced so far include:

 - Clear signage and one-way systems

 - Removal of some seating and changes to access

 - Regular and thorough cleaning of touch points

 - 100% fresh air throughout the Royal Festival Hall and regular CO2 readings